Coronavirus: Advice for Northern Ireland Travellers

 Community transport in Northern Ireland

-Disability Action Transport Services will resume passenger transport activities from 1 July 2020.
-It is delighted to get the transport service up and running for essential journeys.
-Significant restrictions to Dial-a-Lift services are still in place.
+Disability Action Transport Services have resumed passenger transport activities since 1 July 2020.
+However, significant restrictions to Dial-a-Lift services are still in place.

-From 1 April 2020, some Community Transport providers are offering new Collection & Deliver and Transport services to both members and non-members during this time.
-For more information, click here.
+Some Community Transport providers are offering new Collection & Deliver and Transport services to both members and non-members during this time.
+For more information see www.consumercouncil.org.uk/coronavirus

 Coach Travel to and from Northern Ireland

-Northern Ireland-based bus firm Hannon Coach is running a reduced service on its Belfast to Glasgow route.
+Northern Ireland-based bus firm Hannon Coach has suspended all services on its Belfast to Glasgow route until 4 March 2021.
 Visit the Hannon Coach website for more information.

 Eamonn Rooney Coach Hire